atdunwoody/atdunwoody.github.io/_posts/2024-09-09-Automating-HEC-RAS-Runs.md

 - [Conclusion](#conclusion)

 ## Introduction
 The goal of this workflow is to automate the modification and execution of HEC-RAS plans using unsteady flow files that represent different discharge values.
-This is especially useful in sensitivity analysis, where you need to assess how different inflow scenarios influence model outcomes.
+We'll use a "psuedo-steady flow" analysis, where we ramp up flow in a hydrograph to a steady state flow.

 We’ll cover how to:
 - Create unsteady flow (.u##) files programmatically with varying discharge values.